angelo-munoz/aws-certification/solutions-architect-pro/network.md

 - `Split-view DNS`.
 Use same domain for internal and external DNS
 - Amazon-provided DNS server is at base of network plus 2.
 Ex: For the `10.0.0.0/16` network, the DNS will be at `10.0.0.2`.
 So interesting! did not know this before!

+**Cross-account VPC's using a private hosted zone**

+- In VPC A (that owns the private hosted zone), create a VPC association authorization using CLI `create-vpc-association-authorization`
+- In VPC B (with resources trying to use Route53), create a VPC association using CLI.
+- (*optional*).
+Remove the association authorization for security?

 ## Route53 Resolver
 DNS service for **hybrid** environments (onprem/cloud)
 - `Inbound`: originates from onPrem to lookup VPC resources